The Northwest Passage - In the Wake of the Great Explorers - Alaska, Canada, Greenland

 It was a beautiful afternoon of wildlife moments; we were all in awe!
 We were blessed to enjoy ourselves from our balcony, and we're grateful for our binoculars, as the naked eye wasn't quite good enough, nor the camera (iPhone) to capture the pics.
 All passengers with great lenses on their cameras will have arrested magical snaps this afternoon.

-Dinner in Aune this evening, as the roast lamb always gets us!
+We had dinner in Aune this evening, as the roast lamb always gets us!
 It was another delicious meal with ever-attentive service from our King Richard and Armani.
 A special thank you to Nenad (our Serbian friend), who runs a very efficient and energetic team.
 We always feel very spoilt by the warm welcome from the entire team.

 As the evening progressed, we sailed past a couple of vivid blue icebergs, followed by another sunset and the surprise delivery of the Polar Plunge certificate.
 This week, we have been spoiled with sunsets!